dksath/gait_recognition/mkdocs/gait_recognition/docs/user-guide/getting-started.md

 mim download mmdet --config scnet_r50_fpn_1x_coco --dest .
 ```
 The downloading will take several seconds or more, depending on your network environment.
 When it is done, you will find two files `scnet_r50_fpn_1x_coco.py` and `scnet_r50_fpn_1x_coco-c3f09857.pth` in your current folder.
 Place them in the backend folder inside the cloned prototype [repo](#react) as such `configs/scnet/scnet_r50_fpn_1x_coco.py` & `checkpoints/scnet_r50_fpn_1x_coco-c3f09857.pth`

+Alternatively, you are able to obtain the weights to SCNet-R50-FPN-1x directly [here](https://github.com/open-mmlab/mmdetection/tree/master/configs/scnet).
+Simply download the weights and add them to your created backend folder such as `checkpoints/scnet_r50_fpn_1x_coco-c3f09857.pth`